 Creating a budget

-Written by Chelsea Potter on 1 September 2016
+Written by Tom Sheridan on 1 September 2016

 Creating a budget is different when you are self-employed.
 If you are employed, you would normally receive weekly or monthly pay at a fixed amount and you would only have to budget for your own personal expenses.
 As your own boss you now have to consider various forms of income of differing amounts, putting money aside for taxes, saving enough money for business costs and being able to pay yourself enough of an income to cover all your household bills.
 These simple money saving tips will show you how to keep on top of your finances.